 We are a church grounded in the practices and teachings of an ancient faith.
 We are a church growing into the diversity and beauty of our modern world.
 We believe that being a biblical church means being open, inclusive, diverse, and ready to practice the same good news and grace we proclaim.
 Creekwood Christian Church is affiliated with the Christ Church (Disciples of Christ), a grassroots denomination with 3,800 congregations in the United States and Canada, as well as a variety of global church and mission partners.

 We believe that Jesus is the Christ, whose life, death, and resurrection reveal God's love and grace.

 Belief in Jesus Christ is the cornerstone of our faith.
 We honor and celebrate the diversity of faith expressions inspired by the saving power and enduring presence of Christ in our lives.
 In life, Jesus teaches us how we should live, ushering in the kingdom of God through acts of humility, mercy, and love.
 In death, Jesus embodies the redempteive power of sacrificial love.
-In resurrection, Jesus reveals to us that the grace and justice in God will always overpower the sin and judgement of the world.
+In resurrection, Jesus reveals to us that the grace and justice of God will always overpower the sin and judgement of the world.

 We believe that the Bible is a scared, inspired text that everyone can read, understand and interpret.

 The Bible illuminates our lives as Christians, offers us insight to the faith of our spiritual ancestors, and implores us to wrestle with questions about our faith.
 We affirm that the Bible is sacred and inspired scripture that reveals God more fully to us, and we recognize that our relationship with and revelation of God is a deeply personal experience that draws us into community.
 We believe that each person should be empowered and equipped to read, understand, and interpret the Bible for themselves.